jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 3. fix the styling; the stripes just arent working for some reason

 ### render logged in user
-1. take's the logged in user and shows their pfp and name
+1. takes the logged in user and shows their pfp and name

 ## Medium Priority
 - can only be done after figuring out the log in